 76 Penistone Rd N, Sheffield S6 1SW

 One of the largest teams in English football The Owls, as they are nicknamed, have won four league titles, three FA Cups, one League Cup and have had some great players over the year including Chris Waddle and Paolo Di Canio.
 The Clubs is named Wednesday because it was on Wednesdays that the founding members had their day off work.
-The Owls currently play in the second league of English Football, The Championship, at their home stadium, Hillsborough located in Owlerton.
+The Owls home stadium is Hillsborough located in Owlerton.
 It is too far to walk to the stadium from the city centre, but it is possible to drive, get the tram or the bus to the Stadium.
 Home games are either mid-week or on a Saturday, they offer student discount with the cheapest tickets usually starting around £20.

 Broughton Ln, Sheffield S9 2DF